grpc/grpc-go/README.md

 gRPC-Java - An RPC library and framework
 ========================================

-gRPC-Java works with JDK 6.
-On Android, gRPC-Java supports Android API levels 14 and up (Ice Cream Sandwich and later).
+gRPC-Java works with JDK 6. gRPC-Java clients are supported on Android API levels 14 and up (Ice Cream Sandwich and later).
+Deploying gRPC servers on an Android device is not supported.

 TLS usage typically requires using Java 8, or Play Services Dynamic Security Provider on Android.
 Please see the [Security Readme](SECURITY.md).